Andrew001207/CubeX/docs/source/arc42.rst

 Project Documentation
 #####################

-Documentation on the short-term project at OPNU in Odessa
+Documentation of the short-term project at OPNU in Odessa

 Project: Smart Cube